Sounds Fishy

 Big Potato’s stablemate Herd Mentality (also great) has the very same age recommendation but I would say that’s a much more relaxed (yet equally speedy) play but junior players (aged 7+) can easily participate.

-Some True Blue kipper recipients will be lousy liars and I’ve seen some internet forums house ruling that players need only say their answer once to prevent inept fibbers from crumbling under intense interrogation from DCI Guesser.
+Some True Blue kipper recipients will be lousy liars and I’ve seen some internet forums suggesting house-ruling that players need only say their answer once to prevent inept fibbers from crumbling under intense interrogation from DCI Guesser.

 crowd pleaser